 The School Psychology concentration is nationally accredited by the National Association of School Psychologists (NASP).

 The goals of the concentration are to provide clinical training, instruction, field-based placements, and cohort learning opportunities to promote four levels of trainee development; 1) Foundation for Clinical Practice, 2) Professional Skills and Knowledge, 3) Demonstration of Competency, and 4) Professional Identity.
-Although each area is introduced at different points of the program, levels of development and knowledge based content are continuously revisited and integrated into group and individual discussion and reflection.
-In addition, coursework continues to build as trainees demonstrate competence in service delivery.
+Although each area is introduced at different points of the program, levels of development and

 The Masters in Counseling: School Psychology Credential Program is designed to promote social justice and democracy by preparing knowledgeable and competent professional School Psychologists.